 • No-one who lives with someone who has symptoms, is waiting for a test result, or who has tested positive for coronavirus, should attend public worship

 • No-one required to self-isolate for any reason should attend public worship.
 This includes those returning from any international travel which falls under the Health Protection (Coronavirus, International Travel) Regulations 2020.

 We will break bread together as part of our worship.
 Both the bread and the wine will be distributed in separate, disposable cups to minimise any risk.

-Those distributing the cups will observe strict hygiene and wear masks.
+Those preparing and distributing the cups will observe strict hygiene and wear masks.